-An array of type real or complex, rank 1 or 2 and having the ALLOCAT-ABLE attribute; will be allocated and filled in if the input file contains a right hand side, otherwise will be left in the UNALLOCATED state.
+An array of type real or complex, rank 1 or 2 and having the ALLOCAT-ABLE attribute, or an object of type psb_T_vect_type, of type real or complex.

+Will be allocated and filled in if the input file contains a right hand side, otherwise will be left in the UNALLOCATED state.